" Spirit hula by Kumu Neaulani Kuamo'o"

 If you are an experienced hula dancer, then you have your choice of auwana and kahiko or either one or the other depending on your preference as well as your level of experience.

-In every play shop, I also teach 1 chant that asks for blessings from above for our hula experience here.
+I also teach 1 chant that asks for blessings from above for our hula experience here.
 This is the most important of the hula.

 My goal when I teach is for you to be able to not just learn the dance but also be able to feel the spirit of the hula and be able to dance it by yourself.
 After all, you came to learn the hula, you paid to learn the hula and you should expect to be able to take it with you when you go home.